timescale/docs/api/alter_materialized_view.md

 *   `SET SCHEMA` clause to set the new schema for the continuous aggregate view
 *   `SET TABLESPACE` clause to move the materialization of the continuous aggregate view to the new tablespace
-*   `OWNER TO` clause to set new owner for the continuous aggregate view.
+*   `OWNER TO` clause to set new owner for the continuous aggregate view

 ``` sql
 ALTER MATERIALIZED VIEW <view_name> SET ( timescaledb.<option> =  <value> [, ... ] )